 Risk of Non-Compliance

 The financial sector is heavily regulated, and your solution may have to comply with hundreds of regulations across multiple jurisdictions.
-You should be especially careful when implementing KYC standards in financial services as they should remain unbiased and compliant without sacrificing customer experience.
-You should also pay attention to ensuring data security in fintech applications, from password hygiene enforcement to authorization and authentication.
+You should be especially careful when implementing KYC standards in financial services, as they should remain unbiased and compliant without sacrificing customer experience.
+You should also pay attention to data security in fintech applications, from enforcing password hygiene to authentication and authorization.

 Failure to comply with privacy, security, and other regulations can lead to fines and damage to your reputation.
 You should pay extra attention to novel AI regulations aimed at ensuring model fairness and transparency.